openedx/edx-platform/docs/course_authors/source/open_response_assessment.rst

    perform peer assessments, and then an AI assessment runs.

    .. image:: Images/CITL_AssmtTypes.gif
+      :alt: Image of ORA with assessment types circled

 -  The question that you want your students to answer.
 This appears near the top of the component, followed by a field where the student enters a response.

    .. image:: Images/CITLsample.gif
+      :alt: Image of ORA question

 -  A rubric that you design.
 After the student enters a response and clicks **Submit**, if the assessment is a self assessment, the